Gross Cash Flow definition

 Gross Cash Flow means, for any period, the aggregate sum, for the Company and its Restricted Subsidiaries, of (i) cash flow of any kind or character (but excluding (A) distributions, if any, from CMSLP, and (B) cash flows in respect of Match Funded Assets), and (ii) without duplication, accruals on securities held (other than Match Funded Assets), as long as payment on such accruals is not delinquent by more than 45 days from scheduled receipt.

-Gross Cash Flow means, for any period, with respect to any of the Properties, all gross rents collected from or on behalf of tenants at such Property (other than unforfeited tenant security deposits), any other income, receipts or reserves (but only to the extent such reserves were included as Operating Expenses at the times they were set aside) derived from such Property (including from the use or operation thereof) without regard to its source, including tenant reimbursements for utilities, services and supplies, security deposit forfeitures, parking rents or fees, concessions and vending fees and laundry income and proceeds from rental interruption insurance, but excluding Insurance Proceeds (other than proceeds from rental interruption insurance), Condemnation Proceeds, proceeds from the sale of the Related Securities, unearned portions of prepaid rent, other refundable items, interest on any account established for the deposit of refundable items, and proceeds from the sale or other disposition of all or any portion of a Property.
+Gross Cash Flow means, for any period, with respect to any of the Properties, all gross rents collected from or on behalf of tenants at such Property (other than unforfeited tenant security deposits), any other income, receipts or withdrawals from reserves (but only to the extent such reserves were included as Operating Expenses at the times they were set aside) derived from such Property (including from the use or operation thereof) without regard to its source, including tenant reimbursements for utilities, services and supplies, security deposit forfeitures, parking rents or fees, concessions and vending fees and laundry income and proceeds from rental interruption insurance, but excluding Insurance Proceeds (other than proceeds from rental interruption insurance), Condemnation Proceeds, proceeds from the sale of the Related Bonds, if any, unearned portions of prepaid rent, other refundable items, interest on any account established for the deposit of refundable items, and proceeds from the sale or other disposition of all or any portion of a Property.